 Individuals who are thin usually have a small appetite and small stomach capacity.
 They cannot eat much at a time.
 Therefore, it is advisable to give them small and frequent nutrient dense meals.
 Here are some ways to make the meals nutrient dense:

-- Add some chopped nuts to a glass of plain milk
+- Add some chopped nuts to a glass of banana nut milk.

-- Replace normal butter with some peanut butter to spread on a slice of bread
+- Use peanut butter to spread on a slice of bread

 - Serve nuts and dry fruits as snacks

-Note: One should not overdo on high-fat foods such as cheese or increase the consumption of fried foods.
+Note: One should not overdo on high-fat foods or increase the consumption of fried foods.
 Such consumption will increase body weight, but may even increase the body fat percentage, which is an unhealthy way to gain weight.

 Increase Your Protein Intake